ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 We used to access the course department with `course[1]` ... how do we change that to get the department property of a course object?

-Go ahead and try to update the filterCourses function and text it with the user prompt you created earlier. :)
+Go ahead and try to update the filterCourses function and text with the user prompt you created earlier. :)

 **STEP 5: Adding an object as a property of another object**

 In our course object we have teacher property.
 Currently that teacher property is just a string.
 But wouldn't it be cool if it was actually a teacher OBJECT!
-That was we could access the teachers name, department or even avg rating.
+That way we could access the teachers name, department or even avg rating.

-Change out the string teacher value in the course object for an actually teacher object.
+Change out the string teacher value in the course object for an actual teacher object.
 You can create a new object with the same properties as the teacher object OR use the teacher object variable you created in step 1.

-Now to test that this worked, let's test this.
+Now to make sure that this worked, let's test this.
 Console log a course's teacher name.

 Hint: you might have to use the dot operator a couple of times. :)